jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 > "If it is her will then it will happen." - Varrick

 ## Current Events

-Revealed to the group that he has an ex-wife and children.
-Later went on to tell Sarah directly, during this reveal to her he heard a voice in his head telling him, "this isn't how this works."
-His warlock markings began to bleed and he felt poorly for the rest of the day.
-Sarah expressed that she was furious at him and was going to destroy the entire Circle of Ruin and Thistle.

 Was chosen as a champion by Dagen after dealing the killing blow to the Kraken ([[50 - 09012024|Session 50]]) and pulling a magical trident of its eye.
 Dagen told Varrick his opinion (or possibly the truth) about The Raven Queen which Varrick chose to reject.
 The kraken, speaking through the trident requested taht Varrick build a shrine to him at the bottom of the ocean.

 Considered leaving the group and settling down in New Calim, after a vision by Cas and talking with Sundara, decided to stay to protect the world from the rebirth of Karsus.

 ### Description and Characteristics
 Large imposing goliath, shaved head, and beard.
 Wears full armor most often.
 Has multiple tattoos, markings on his hand, and now snakes across his arms and body.
 Tends to act first and ask questions later.
 Protective.
 Not a fan of being told what to do or corrected on the way he is acting.
 Does not drink alcohol.

 ## Relationships